GehadAboHarga/recommender_systems/README.md

 ## Overview

 The code uses the [lightfm](https://github.com/lyst/lightfm) recommender system library to train a hybrid content-based + collaborative algorithm that uses the logistic loss function on the [movielens](http://grouplens.org/datasets/movielens/) dataset.
 The movielens dataset contains movies and ratings from over 1700 users.
-Once trained, our script prints out recommended movies for whatever users from the dataset that we choose to terminal.
+Once trained, our script prints recommended movies for whatever users from the dataset that we choose to terminal.

 ## Dependencies